-The concept of performance based remuneration or payment by results appears to me to be universally embraced.
-After all, according to the latest ANA Agency Compensation Trends Survey, 68% of marketers’ arrangements have a performance or results based payment component.
+The concept of performance-based remuneration or payment by results appears to be universally embraced.
+After all, according to the ANA Agency Compensation Trends Survey, 68% of marketers’ arrangements have a performance or results-based payment component.
 The problem is that it is often poorly executed.

-Almost three years ago I wrote about the “Reasons why performance based remuneration or payment by results often fail” which included:
+Recently, we updated an article about the “Reasons why performance-based remuneration or payment by results often fail”, which included:

-But I have noticed another reason that this often fails, and it is similar to point three (The calculation is way too complex or expensive) and that is because there are too many metrics in the measure.
+But we have noticed another reason this often fails, and it is similar to point three (The calculation is way too complex or expensive), and that is because there are too many metrics in the measure.

 The typical range of metrics

-Typically, these performance metrics fall into three basic categories being:
+Typically, these performance metrics fall into three basic categories:

 Business Performance (Hard)

-Examples include: sales, traffic, profit, market share, volume growth, etc. These can be measured by the same criteria that the advertiser uses for their internal bonus systems.
+Examples include sales, traffic, profit, market share, volume growth, etc. These can be measured by the same criteria the advertiser uses for their internal bonus systems.

 The Agency often claims that business results may not be within their ‘span of control’ as many factors besides advertising can affect business outcomes.